aszymik/covid19-italy/README.md

-# 🇮🇹 COVID-19 in Italy: Data analysis and forecasting
+# 🇮🇹 COVID-19 Pandemics in Italy Analysis

 This project focuses on data analysis and modeling of the COVID-19 pandemic in Italy.
 It includes interactive visualizations, geographic insights, and time series forecasting using epidemiological and statistical models.